OluyomiKay/AWS-learning/Python Challenge/PythonChallenge.md

 ### Exercise 4 - The File Encryption Algorithm:

-* For this excercise using the text file: demo.txt.
+* For this exercise using the text file: demo.txt.

 ```
 Pass in a filename as an argument to the Python script.
 The script should do the following:
 -   Check if the file exists, if not print out a flag message
 -   Read in a pattern from STDIN (a pattern is a string we want to find in the file)
 -   Read in a replacement string from STDIN
--   Find all pattern occurances in the file and replace it with the replacement string
+-   Find all pattern occurrence's in the file and replace it with the replacement string
 -   Print the updated file contents

 Sample I/O: (capture filename as first argument)